santoshlite/ByteDetective/README.md

 ## What is ByteDetective?
 ByteDetective is a **desktop app** (currently available for MacOS) that acts as a **semantic search engine for your photos**.
 The aim is to make searching for images on your desktop quick and easy.

 **Images are difficult to search**; they often don't have a really intuitive filename, and you have to dig a lot to find them.
-Wouldn't it make more sense to search for them **based on their content** (e.g "pizza party night with friends")?
+Wouldn't it make more sense to search for them **based on their content** (e.g "eating pizza with friends")?

 Why it's cool:
 - 📁 **Ease of use**: Say goodbye to the endless struggle of navigating through countless files and folders to find that one picture